data-mie/dbt-course/pre-course/pre_course.md

 5. Once pasted, click 'Preview' in the editor.
 Click 'Save' in the top right corner to save the file.
 6. Finally, we want to build this model as an object in our database.
 Once again, enter `dbt run` at the bottom of the page and click enter.
 You should now see your new `customers` model build.

-You've now written your first dbt model and have completed the pre-course requirements.
-I'm looking forward to teaching all of you in the upcoming course!

 ```sql
 with orders as (
     select